andreewD/Natas_solutions/natas1.md

 <img src="imgs/url_natas1.png" alt="url Natas1">

-So the password for Natas2 is : ZluruAthQk7Q2MqmDeTiUij2ZvWy2mBi
+So the password for Natas 2 is : ZluruAthQk7Q2MqmDeTiUij2ZvWy2mBi